Parents: All Homework Must Be Signed

 IMPORTANT NOTES FOR

 This is your child’s yellow homework assignment sheet for Rdg./Lang.

-Arts/Writing- Lesson 2.
-Be sure your
+Arts/Writing- Lesson 14.
+Be sure

 for the week as well as important notes for parents.
 Please be sure your child

 completes the correct hw ea. day, that you check all papers, & sign ea. assignment